-Account Protection will automatically temporarily lock out an account if the username is used with a wrong password for a specified number of times.
+Account Protection will automatically temporarily lock out an account if the username is used with a wrong password a specified number of times.

 - Log in to the server's interface, open Control Panel

-- Under Account Protection, check the box that reads Enable Account Protection
+- Under Account Protection, check the box that reads Enable Account Protection.

 It's good to keep a balance between security and usability.
-This is like if you board your house up, it sure is more secure, but then you can hardly enjoy it.
+If you board your house up, it is more secure, but you can hardly live in it.

 Again, security is a matter of degrees.